Skip to main content

 Work Permit in Malaysia

-Foreign nationals aspiring to work in Malaysia need to obtain a Malaysian work visa, which encompasses the entire process of securing authorization to work.
+Foreign nationals aspiring to work in Malaysia need to obtain the appropriate Malaysian work authorization before commencing employment.
 Before working, a foreign national must find employment with a Malaysian company willing to hire them.
-Subsequently, the employer applies for a Malaysia work permit on behalf of the employee, subject to approval by the relevant authorities.
+Subsequently, the employer applies for the relevant Malaysia work pass on behalf of the employee, subject to approval by the relevant authorities.

 Employment Pass

-• Requires approval by the Expatriate Committee or relevant regulatory agency.
+• Requires approval by the Expatriate Committee or relevant regulatory agency before issuance by the Immigration Department.

 Temporary Employment Pass